PitchIt! Student essay contest

 For contest rules and details, follow the links below:

-- Allegheny County, Pennsylvania: Click here for details.
+- Allegheny County, Pennsylvania (Extended deadline: Monday, April 24): Click here for details.

 - Colorado: Click here for details.